sukhoy94/dns-bind9/README.md

 Configuration files for BIND9 are located in the bind9-config directory.
 You can modify these files as per your requirements:

 - named.conf.local - Defines the zones.
-- db.local - Contains the DNS records for the defined zone.
+- db.local.template - Contains the DNS records for the defined zone.

 ### Using on Host